0glabs/0g-doc/docs/build-with-0g/storage-sdk.md

 ## Conclusion

 The 0g-ts-sdk provides a powerful and flexible way to interact with the 0G Storage network.
-By following this guide, you should now be able to perform basic and advanced operations using the SDK.
+By following this guide, you should now be able to perform basic and advanced operations using the 0G Storage SDK.
 For more detailed information and updates, always refer to the [official GitHub repository](https://github.com/0glabs/0g-ts-sdk).
 </TabItem>
 </Tabs>